webis-de/small-text/README.md

   - Minor bug fix release that fixes notebook and code example links that caused problems by pointing to the latest main branch.

 - **Use Small-Text from the Rubrix User Interface** - July 16, 2022
-  - We are happy to announce that the great team at [rubrix][rubrix] has worked hard to provide a
+  - We are happy to announce that the great team at rubrix has worked hard to provide a
-    comprehensive [tutorial on how to use small-text from within the rubrix user interface][rubrix_al_tutorial].
+    comprehensive [tutorial on how to use small-text from within the rubrix user interface][argilla_al_tutorial].

 [For a complete list of changes, see the change log.][changelog]